AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 ## Dataset export entitlements {#licensing-entitlement}

-Refer to the product description documents to understand how many profiles you are entitled to export, per year.
-View the Real-Time CDP Product Description [here](https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform-b2c-edition-prime-and-ultimate-packages.html).
+Refer to the product description documents to understand how many profiles you are entitled to export for each Experience Platform application, per year.
+For example, you can view the Real-Time CDP Product Description [here](https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform-b2c-edition-prime-and-ultimate-packages.html).

-Note that the entitlements for different applications are not additive.
-This means that if you purchase Real-Time CDP Ultimate and Adobe Journey Optimizer Ultimate, the profile export entitlement will be the larger of the two entitlements.
+Note that the data export entitlements for different applications are not additive.
+For example, this means that if you purchase Real-Time CDP Ultimate and Adobe Journey Optimizer Ultimate, the profile export entitlement will be the larger of the two entitlements, as per the product descriptions.

-On the other hand, if you purchase add-ons such as Data Distiller, the profile export limits that you are entitled to are the sum of the product tier and the add-on.
+On the other hand, if you purchase add-ons such as Data Distiller, the data export limit that you are entitled to represents the sum of the product tier and the add-on.

 You can view and track your profile exports against your contractual limits in the licensing dashboard.